Skip to main content

 Funding Zones

-For the beginning of FY 2024, as long as we operate under a CR, NCCIH has established preliminary “funding zones” for most budget/grant mechanisms including: research project grants, program project grants, career development awards, training grants, and small business programs.
-Within each budget/grant mechanism, there are different types of grant activity codes (e.g., R01, R21, K08, K23, etc.) that subdivide a given budget/grant mechanism and that may have different funding zones.
+For FY 2024, NCCIH has established “funding zones” for most budget/grant mechanisms including research project grants, program project grants, career development awards, training grants, and small business programs.
+The listed funding zones may expand as additional funds become available.
+Within each budget/grant mechanism, there are different types of grant activity codes (e.g., R01, R21, K08, K23) that subdivide a given budget/grant mechanism and that may have different funding zones.
 A table is provided below of the funding zones for each activity code.

 A funding zone for a given type of application (i.e., its activity code) describes a zone of priority/impact scores (and percentiles, if available) that indicate that an application will be considered for potential funding.
 This does not guarantee funding or imply a commitment to fund; it simply indicates funding consideration.
 Funding zones are not applicable to applications submitted in response to requests for applications (RFA) or program announcements with set-asides (PAS).

 Using these funding zones, applicants may compare the impact score/percentile of their application assigned to NCCIH (which is provided in the application’s Summary Statement) to assess the likelihood that their application may be awarded.
-If a percentile is available, then it determines the funding zone rather than the priority/impact score.
+If a percentile is available, then the percentile, rather than the priority/impact score, determines the funding zone.
 Applications scoring within an applicable funding zone are more likely to be awarded than those scoring outside a funding zone.
-Applicants who have questions about their application should directly contact the program officer assigned to their application (listed in the Summary Statement).
+Applicants who have questions about their application should directly contact the program director assigned to their application (listed in the Summary Statement).

 Table of Funding Zones by Budget/Grant Mechanism and Activity Code